fredpalmer/online-book-20thingsilearned/README.md

 3. View the app.

-Now that you have imported the US English content, you should be able to view the app on the root of your server (ie. http://localhost:8080).
+Now that you have imported the US English content, you should be able to view the app on the root of your server, ie. http://localhost:8888 .
 The app should redirect you to the /en-US path and display the 20 Things book with US English content.

 4. Edit the content.

-The main article content can be edited via a lightweight CMS accessible from the /cmshome path on your app.
+The main article content can be edited via a lightweight CMS accessible from the http://localhost:8888/cmshome path on your app.
 You can add, edit or delete pages and articles from the locale (en-US) you have imported.

 5. Deploy the app.